 What is the GDF?

 The GDF is not a traditional procurement mechanism.
-It has adopted a new perspective on TB drug procurement, by linking demand for drugs to supply and monitoring, outsourcing all services to partners on a competitive basis, using product packaging to simplify drug management and linking grants to TB programme performance.
+It has adopted a new perspective on TB drug procurement, by linking demand for drugs to supply and monitoring, using product packaging to simplify drug management and linking grants to TB programme performance.
 The GDF provides a unique package of services, including technical assistance in TB drug management and monitoring of TB drug use, as well as procurement of high-quality TB drugs at low cost.

 Established in 2001, to expand access to and availability of, high-quality TB drugs to facilitate DOTS expansion, the GDF is one of the most important initiatives of the Stop TB Partnership.